hjacobs/kube-resource-report/README.rst

 **This early version only supports the AWS eu-central-1 region for price/cost information**

-Script to generate a HTML report of CPU/memory requests vs. usage (collected via Heapster) for one or more Kubernetes clusters.
+Script to generate a HTML report of CPU/memory requests vs. usage (collected via Metrics API/Heapster) for one or more Kubernetes clusters.

 Want to see how the report looks? `Check out the sample HTML report! <https://hjacobs.github.io/kube-resource-report/sample-report/output/index.html>`_

 What the script does:

-* Discover all clusters (either via ``~/.kube/config`` or via custom Cluster Registry REST endpoint)
+* Discover all clusters (either via ``~/.kube/config``, via in-cluster serviceAccount, or via custom Cluster Registry REST endpoint)
 * Collect all cluster nodes and their estimated costs (AWS only)
 * Collect all pods and use the ``application`` or ``app`` label as application ID
 * Get additional information for each app from the application registry (``team_id`` and ``active`` field)